 The wealth of information available to today’s energy professionals can seem overwhelming at times.
 With so much coming at you at once, where should you direct your attention?
 Each issue, energy.ink’s Data Dive features one informational report, study or survey worthy of closer inspection.

-On February 3, the U.S. Energy Information Administration (EIA) released its Annual Energy Outlook 2021 with projections to 2050.
+The U.S. Energy Information Administration (EIA) released its Annual Energy Outlook 2021 with projections to 2050.
 Notably, this year’s Annual Energy Outlook dedicates two full pages to liquid biofuels, a sector EIA sees recovering from the COVID-19 fallout faster than petroleum.
 Indeed, EIA highlighted increasing consumption of biofuels as a takeaway from the report’s Reference and side cases.

 As a quick reference tool for readers, here are some of energy.ink’s highlights of this year’s Annual Energy Outlook: